The Full accident report can be read here. (Department of Transport)

 of four.
 It is essential however, that the

-power supply feeding these polar biased relays is correctly connected, otherwise
+power supply feeding these polar biased relays is polarity correctly connected, otherwise

 the relays will energise to the opposite position